Using Mediawiki technology for bibliographical data

 https://frenchpostincunables.bibsoc.org.uk/

-Started in the 1930s by Frank Isaac as a successor to Proctor’s Germany and Isaac’s Italy, this project was revived by David Shaw at the request of the British Library in the 1970s.
+Started in the 1930s by Frank Isaac as a successor to Proctor’s Index of British Library books printed in Germany 1501 to 1520 and Isaac’s Index for Italy, this project was revived by David Shaw.
 It has been revised and completed on more modern lines.
-Its final implementation as a wiki offers full indexing of all categorized features: names of printers, booksellers and editors, printing towns, year dates, types, formats and other bibliographical categories.
+This implementation as a wiki offers full indexing of all categorized features: names of printers, booksellers and editors, printing towns, year dates, types, devices, formats and other bibliographical categories.
 The descriptions include fuller titles and imprints, collations, bibliographical references, etc.